-NHTI has transfer affiliations with four-year institutions including Boston Architectural Center, State University of New York Rome, and Vermont Technical College
+NHTI has transfer affiliations with four-year institutions including Boston Architectural Center, State University of New York Rome, University of New Hampshire and Vermont Technical College

 For information about transferring to other institutions see Academic Requirements & Policies at www.nhti.edu/academics/.
 (Credits earned in Engineering Technology at NHTI are fully transferable to all ETAC/ABET-accredited BS of Engineering Technology programs.)